-- 4.15.1.
-A written warning may only be given to you in line with the Scheme of Delegation. - 4.15.2.
-Normally a first written warning remains in force for a period of up to six months from the date of the letter. - 4.15.3.
-A final written warning normally remains in force for a period of up to 12 -18 months from the date of the letter. - 4.15.4.
-The first and final written warnings provide details and an explanation of the decision and set out the following: - Name of member of staff receiving the warning - Nature of the misconduct, poor performance or attendance - The change in behaviour required - The date of issue and duration of the written warning - That no improvement in conduct or performance will potentially mean moving to the next stage of the process (for example, a first written warning may lead to a final written warning, and a final written warning may lead to dismissal) - The advice given to the member of staff concerning his/her right of appeal - Signpost of support mechanisms available to member of staff. - 4.15.5.
-The warning letter is signed by the Chair of the hearing. - 4.15.6.
+- 4.11.1.
+A written warning may only be given to you in line with the Scheme of Delegation. - 4.11.2.
+Normally a first written warning remains in force for a period of up to 6 months from the date of the letter. - 4.11.3.
+A final written warning normally remains in force for a period of between 12-18 months from the date of the letter. - 4.11.4.
+The length of time a first or final written warning can remain in force can be extended by a Presiding Officer in circumstances where this is considered appropriate. - 4.11.5.
+The first and final written warnings provide details and an explanation of the decision and set out the following: - · Name of member of staff receiving the warning - Nature of the misconduct, poor performance or attendance - The change in behaviour required - The date of issue and duration of the written warning - That no improvement in conduct or performance will potentially mean moving to the next stage of the process (for example, a first written warning may lead to a final written warning, and a final written warning may lead to dismissal) - The advice given to the member of staff concerning his/her right of appeal - Signpost of support mechanisms available to member of staff. - 4.11.6.
+The warning letter is signed by the Chair of the hearing. - 4.11.7.
 A record of any sanction issued is placed on the HR Management Information System (HRMiS).
 Once spent, a record remains on HRMiS but all other documents and papers are securely filed and retained within HR separate from the member of staff's Personal Record File (PRF).

-4.16.
+4.12.
 Dismissal

-- 4.16.1.
-If you have received a final written warning, further misconduct may warrant dismissal. - 4.16.2.
-You should only be dismissed if, despite warnings, your conduct does not improve to the required level within the specified time period. - 4.16.3.
-Dismissal must be reasonable in all the circumstances of the case. - 4.16.4.
-Unless you are being dismissed for reasons of gross misconduct, you should receive the appropriate period of notice or payment in lieu of notice. - 4.16.5.
-There may be occasions when, depending on the seriousness of the misconduct involved, it is appropriate to consider dismissal without notice. - 4.16.6.
+- 4.12.1.
+If you have received a final written warning, further misconduct may warrant dismissal. - 4.12.2.
+You should only be dismissed if, despite warnings, your conduct does not improve to the required level within the specified time period. - 4.12.3.
+Dismissal must be reasonable in all the circumstances of the case.

+- 4.12.4.
+Unless you are being dismissed for reasons of gross misconduct, you should receive the appropriate period of notice or payment in lieu of notice. - 4.12.5.
+There may be occasions when, depending on the seriousness of the misconduct involved, it is appropriate to consider dismissal without notice.
+This is referred to as a summary dismissal. - 4.12.6.
 Any penalty is confirmed in writing, including the procedure and time limits for appeal.

-4.17.
+4.13.
 Sanctions and Alternative Penalties